ToruNiina/Coffee-mill/README.md

 And each mode has its own commands.

-To see the explanation of each command, run the following command.
+To see the usage and explanation of each command, run the following command.

 ```sh
 $ mill help [mode] [command]